 “Janice and I lived in our home since 1979.
 We raised our children and grandchildren here.
 Every inch of our house was filled with love.
 Beautiful memories that can’t be taken away.
 We are heartbroken of course but with the love of our children and friends we will get through this.”

-And this was only the second day of a fire storm that refused to be contained and threatened more destruction.
+And still this fire storm rages on, refusing to be contained and threatened more destruction.

 “The magnitude of grief people are experiencing, I don’t think we’ve even touched the surface,” said Los Angeles County Supervisor Lindsey Horvath, who represents Pacific Palisades and other west side areas destroyed by the fires.
 “This recovery process is going to continue to be painful.
 The spirit of resilience is alive in Los Angeles County.
 People are really being tested right now.
 Their pain is deep.”